hoereth/springfox-enum-plugin/README.md

 SomeEnum attribute;
 ```

 It effectively produces this description in markup syntax for _attribute_.
+It will not touch the description if none of the enums are annotated, though.

 ```
 This is the standard Swagger description for attribute.